utsavgupta/utsavgupta.github.io/content/posts/lessons-learnt-from-replaying-elb-logs-at-scale.md

 For the first few runs we used the AWS CLI to provision resources, and then scp-ed the binaries and SSH-ed into the compute instances to start the applications.
 It was an onerous task.

-Our first attempt at automating this was to write an elaborate bash script which sooned turned ugly.
+Our first attempt at automating this was to write an elaborate bash script which soon turned ugly.
 [Terraform](https://www.terraform.io/) provided a great way of provisioning and draining infrastructure resources, as well as deploying and executing our binaries.